PhGK/NeurixAI/README.md

 | A novel approach for drug response prediction in cancer cell lines via network representation learning | https://academic.oup.com/bioinformatics/article/35/9/1527/5126231?login=false |
 | PERCEPTION predicts patient response and resistance to treatment using single-cell transcriptomics of their tumors | https://www.nature.com/articles/s43018-024-00756-7 |

-# Data used for analysis
+# Data
+The data was downloaded from: https://depmap.org/portal/download/custom/

-- Depmap
+- Depmap (23Q4)

    1. **OmicsSomaticMutationsMatrixHotspot.csv**: Genotyped matrix determining for each cell line whether each gene has at least one hot spot mutation.
 A variant is considered a hot spot if it's present in one of the following: Hess et al. 2019 paper, OncoKB hotspot, COSMIC mutation significance tier 1.
 (0 == no mutation; If there is one or more hot spot mutations in the same gene for the same cell line, the allele frequencies are summed, and if the sum is greater than 0.95, a value of 2 is assigned and if not, a value of 1 is assigned.)
    2. **OmicsExpressionProteinCodingGenesTPMLogp1.csv**: Gene expression TPM values of the protein coding genes for DepMap cell lines.
 These values are inferred from RNA-seq data using the RSEM tool and are reported after log2 transformation, using a pseudo-count of 1 (log2(TPM+1)).
 Additional RNA-seq-based expression measurements are available for download as part of the full DepMap Data Release.
 More information on the DepMap Omics processing pipeline is available at [DepMap Omics processing pipeline](https://github.com/broadinstitute/depmap_omics).